felipearmat/clojure-react-frontend/README.md

-# Front-End for Clojure/React App
+# Flexi-Frontend-React

 ## Introduction

-This repository contains the front-end Single Page Application (SPA) designed to work seamlessly with the Clojure/React application.
-For the guide to the entire application, refer to the [Clojure/React App](https://github.com/felipearmat/clojure-react-app).
+Flexi-Frontend-React is a front-end Single Page Application (SPA) designed to seamlessly integrate with the Flexi Apps stack.
+For a comprehensive guide on the entire Flexi Apps ecosystem, please refer to the [Flexi Apps Documentation](https://github.com/felipearmat/flexi-apps).

 This project was created using [Create React App](https://github.com/facebook/create-react-app).